-Fainting is a term used to describe a condition of a sudden and brief loss of consciousness, with the potential for a full recovery.
+Fainting is a term used to describe a condition where there is a sudden and brief loss of consciousness.

-The loss of consciousness is usually brief and can be caused from such reasons as:
+The loss of consciousness is usually brief and can be caused by:

 - Standing for long periods

 - Emotional events

 After the patient collapses the blood flow returns to the brain quickly and the patient usually recovers rapidly.